jhelvy/jhelvy/README.md

 ### Hello! 👋

-My name is **John Paul Helveston** and I am an Assistant Professor in [EMSE](https://emse.engineering.gwu.edu/) @ [GWU](https://www.gwu.edu/).
+My name is **John Paul Helveston** and I am an Associate Professor in [EMSE](https://emse.engineering.gwu.edu/) @ [GWU](https://www.gwu.edu/).

 On GitHub you'll usually see me contributing to research projects, R packages, courses I develop / teach, or other fun side projects.
 I speak English, Chinese, R (base + tidyverse), and Python fluently as well as some moderate CSS and HTML. 😄

 ### Links